theinterned/Bulletproof-Responsive-SVG-Icons-in-React-Aphrodite/README.md

-# Bulletproof-Responsive-SVG-Icons-in-React
+# Bulletproof Responsive SVG Icons in React

-Sample implementation of a responsive SVG icon in React
+Sample implementation of a responsive SVG icon in React.
+Built to accompany an [article on Medium]().